Perlkonig/grav-plugin-google-charts/README.md

     - waterfall
     - wordtree

-  * `id` (required): The id can only consist of upper- and lowercase letters and digits.
+  * `id` (required): The id can only consist of upper- and lowercase letters, digits, and the underscore.
 The id is used both as the `id` attribute of the final `<div>` tag and as part of the function names in the JavaScript code.

   * `class` (optional): If provided, the value will be passed through PHP's `htmlspecialchars` and inserted into the `class` attribute of the final `<div>` tag.